JamilW/React-Book-Search/README.md

-Start by using the 07-Ins_Mern example as a base for your application.
-Add code to connect to a MongoDB database named googlebooks using the mongoose npm package.
+Added code to connect to a MongoDB database named googlebooks using the mongoose npm package.
-Using mongoose, then create a Book schema.
+Using mongoose, then created a Book schema.
 Books have the following fields: